vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 In this task, you will verify the synchronization of identities in Microsoft Entra.
 You will access the Microsoft 365 admin center, navigate to the Identity section, and verify that user accounts synchronized from on-premises AD are visible in Microsoft Entra.
 By confirming successful synchronization, you will ensure that users can access cloud-based resources using their on-premises credentials.

-1. Open a new tab in **Microsoft Edge** browser in your LabVM, and navigate to Microsoft 365 Admin Center using the following URL:
+1. Open a new tab in the **Microsoft Edge** browser in your LabVM, and navigate to Microsoft 365 Admin Center using the following URL:

    ```
    https://admin.microsoft.com